qupath/qupath-docs/docs/intro/citing.md

 1. Weiner, A. B. et al. (2021).
 Plasma cells are enriched in localized prostate cancer in Black men and are associated with improved outcomes. **Nature Communications**. https://doi.org/10.1038/s41467-021-21245-w 📗

 1. Wingerter, A. et al. (2021).
 Exploiting Gangliosides for the Therapy of Ewing’s Sarcoma and H3K27M-Mutant Diffuse Midline Glioma. **Cancers**. https://doi.org/10.3390/cancers13030520 📗

+1. Won, J-S. et al. (2021).
+Optimal Preclinical Conditions for Using Adult Human Multipotent Neural Cells in the Treatment of Spinal Cord Injury. **International Journal of Molecular Sciences**. https://doi.org/10.3390/ijms22052579 📗

 1. Zacarías-Fluck, M. F. et al. (2021).
 The Wnt signaling receptor Fzd9 is essential for Myc-driven tumorigenesis in pancreatic islets. **Life Science Alliance**. https://doi.org/10.26508/lsa.201900490 📗